COVID 19 Updates

 Individuals currently experiencing or at risk of homelessness are particularly vulnerable during a pandemic.
 Lacking permanent housing means that these individuals cannot effectively self-isolate.
 They are exposed to increased risk every day and lack access to infrastructure and supply to maintain their health and mitigate risk.
 Many have compromised health conditions which put them under even greater risk to suffer the worst effects of the virus.
 The fear and uncertainty we are all feeling affects this community ten-fold.

-This is to provide update as to how these times and circumstances have affected Unity Project for Relief of Homelessness and what we are doing to provide shelter and support for people experiencing homelessness in context of an evolving crisis management strategy within the City of London.
+The following is to provide update as to how these times and circumstances have affected Unity Project for Relief of Homelessness and what we are doing to provide shelter and support for people experiencing homelessness in context of an evolving crisis management strategy within the City of London.

 Our frontline staff are to be greatly commended for their incredible effort, flexibility, care and calm.